gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_deploy_pipeline.md

 ## Associate job with the elastic profile

-Before you can run the pipeline to deploy your application, you’ll need to make sure you have associated the required [elastic profile](elastic_profiles.md) to the job to be executed.
+Before you can run the pipeline, you’ll need to make sure you have create and associated an [elastic profile](elastic_profiles.md) with the job to be executed.
+You can do so on the `Job Settings` tab of a job.

 ![](../../resources/images/gocd-helm-chart/deploy_associate_with_profile.png)

 ## Verifying your deploy pipeline

 Now that the deploy pipeline is configured, we can run it and verify that the deployment has been completed.

 > To run the pipeline, `unpause` the pipeline in the GoCD dashboard.
 The changes in the source git repository get picked up automatically when the pipeline is triggered.